The Artist’s Dream

 Every Artist’s Dream

-Artists I believe, love when others appreciate their work in some way or the other.
+Artists, I believe, love it when others appreciate their work in some way or another.
 Some may pretend not to, but deep down inside, the littlest of appreciation goes an incredibly long way.

-If not checked properly, it can even become an addiction.
+If left unchecked, that feeling can become an addiction.

 Labour of Love